Eminent Domain in Wyoming Explained

 Your initial question might be, can I stop the process?
 In most cases, you won’t be able to prevent the government from acquiring your land, but you are entitled to just compensation under eminent domain law.
 Learn more about eminent domain generally and what you’re entitled to receive, or continue reading through our tabs and pages to learn about the Wyoming eminent domain process, your rights as a property owner and hiring a Wyoming eminent domain attorney.

-We are a nationwide eminent domain law firm with experience handling cases in Wyoming and elsewhere around the country.
+We are an eminent domain law firm with experience handling cases in Wyoming and elsewhere around the country.
 We only represent property owners, never the condemning authority or government.

 Did you know that in Wyoming your attorney’s fees are paid for by the government if the statutory threshold is met?
 Even small claimants might be able to hire an attorney to help them pursue just compensation.
 We discuss further down this page.